markfasheh/duperemove/README.md

 Duperemove is a simple tool for finding duplicated extents and submitting them for deduplication.
-When given a list of files it will hash their contents on a extent by extent basis and compare those hashes to each other, finding and categorizing extents that match each other.
+When given a list of files it will hash their contents on an extent by extent basis and compare those hashes to each other, finding and categorizing extents that match each other.
 Optionally, a per-block hash can be applied for further duplication lookup.
 When given the -d option, duperemove will submit those